 Around AD 1250, families came together around the head of Sand Canyon to build a large and compact village.
-A thick, one-story-tall, U-shaped wall surrounded hundreds of square rooms, round kivas, and community structures including a plaza, a large D-shaped structure, and a great kiva.
+A thick U-shaped wall surrounded hundreds of square rooms, round kivas, and community structures including a plaza, a large D-shaped structure, and a great kiva.

 By AD 1275, Sand Canyon Pueblo was about three times the size of Cliff Palace (the largest pueblo in Mesa Verde National Park).
 Some 600 people--healthy, judged by the standards of their time--had lived for a generation or more in the village.
 They depended on rain-fed cornfields.
-The corn fed families and their sizable flocks of turkeys.
+The corn fed both people and a sizable flock of domestic turkeys.

 AD 1276 saw the onset of a severe, long-term drought.
 Corn crops were poor or failed completely.
-Elk and deer were scarce, so they hunted rabbits, rodents, birds, and even carnivores.
-Some villagers migrated shortly after the drought set in; others stayed, trying to outlast the harsh conditions.
+Elk and deer were scarce, so the people hunted rabbits, birds, rodents, and even carnivores.
+Some villagers migrated shortly after the drought began.
+Others stayed behind, trying to outlast the harsh conditions.

-Sometime after AD 1277, Sand Canyon Pueblo suffered a devastating attack, probably by other Pueblo people competing for meager, declining resources.
-Many residents were killed and soon after, the survivors migrated from the region.
+Sometime after AD 1277, Sand Canyon Pueblo suffered a devastating attack, possibly by other Pueblo people competing for limited resources.
+Many residents were killed.
+Soon afterward, the survivors moved away.
 The spirits of the ancestors have been the pueblo's only occupants for more than 700 years.